Portland Transportation Center

 Portland Transportation Center is a bus and train station in Portland, Maine, United States, served and run primarily by Concord Coach Lines (18 round-trips a day) and Amtrak Downeaster passenger trains (five round-trips a day).
 It is also served by Megabus (via Concord Coach Lines), as well as the Greater Portland Metro route 1 and BREEZ bus services.
-The station is open from 4:30 AM to 12:15 AM and from 2:45 AM to 3:15 AM.
+The station is open daily from 2:45 AM to 10:30 PM.

-Portland Transportation Center is located in Portland's Libbytown neighborhood, about a half mile west of the former site of Portland Union Station.
-It is located next to Pan Am Railways' Mountain Branch, formerly the Mountain Division of the Maine Central Railroad.
+Portland Transportation Center is located in Portland's Libbytown neighborhood, about a half mile west of the former site of Portland Union Station and adjacent to Thompson's Point.

-In 2019, the NNERPA Board (which governs the Downeaster service) supported a proposal to relocate the station to the mainline to avoid time-consuming backup moves.
+Located next to Pan Am Railways' Mountain Branch, formerly the Mountain Division of the Maine Central Railroad, in 2019 the NNERPA Board (which governs the Downeaster service) supported a proposal to relocate the station to the mainline to avoid time-consuming backup moves.
 A two-year study by the Maine Department of Transportation endorsed moving Amtrak service from this station to a location near Portland's original Union Station, on St. John Street.
 A 2024 Amtrak study identified three potential locations: between Congress Street and Park Avenue, the Union Station site, and near Mercy Hospital south of the Mountain Branch junction.

+A federal grant of $48 million was awarded for construction of a relocated station in August 2026, at the site near Mercy Hospital on St. John Street.
+Portland city officials, including mayor Mark Dion, have expressed concern about the accessibility of the site, but feel it is inevitable that it will be located there.
+Building on the former site of Union Station would require that Cumberland County and MaineHealth sell property for such a project, and both have declined to.
+The Congress Street site is no longer being considered.
+What will happen to the Concord Coach Lines portion of the current station is unclear.
+One concern about the St. John Street site is that it may interfere with plans to build a stadium for the Portland Hearts of Pine at nearby Cassidy Point.